valdrinkoshi/web-share/README.md

 Wraps the [web share api](https://developers.google.com/web/updates/2016/10/navigator-share) with a fallback to sharing on twitter.

 ### Usage
+If using NPM: `npm install web-share --save`
+If using Bower: `bower install jgw96/web-share --save`

 Basic usage will look like this:

 ```